Alvin Curling: In government

 He was elected to the Ontario legislature in the provincial election of 1985 as a Liberal in the suburban Toronto riding of Scarborough North.
 Curling defeated Progressive Conservative candidate Carole Noble by about 8,000 votes.
 His personal total of 30,504 votes was a provincial record at the time.
+He was the second person-of-colour elected to the Ontario legislature after Leonard Braithwaite, and was the sole visible minority member during his first term.

 The Liberals formed a minority government after this election, and Curling was appointed Minister of Housing on June 26, 1985.
 He was the first Black Canadian to hold a cabinet-level position in Ontario.
 During his time as minister of Housing, he expanded the parameters of Ontario's rent control program, and announced a $500 million initiative for new urban housing.
 Curling was easily re-elected in the provincial election of 1987, and was appointed Minister of Skills Development on September 29, 1987.
 He served in this capacity until August 2, 1989, when he was dropped from cabinet.